 I didn’t even get asked if I felt relaxed after the massage!!!
 Nor did I get a good-bye, when I left.

 It seems to me that this business doesn’t care about customer satisfaction / experience.
 Frankly, I get a better experience from watching massage videos on YouTube; some make me say “I want to travel to that place to get a massage from this person”.
+This is fore sure not the way to acquire customers; if you do not have customer experience you do not have anything.
+If you need help with gaining new customers SheerID can help you achieve your goals.

 You are your customer experience